FiV0/FiV0.github.io/_posts/2017-07-09-elcim-android-in-2017.md

 ```
 ./extract_classes -src /path/to/android/sdk/dir -des /my/dir
 ```
-It recursivly looks at all subdirectories of the specified Android SDK folder until it either finds a JAR file which is Javadoc or Source copies it to the destination directory.
+It recursivly looks at all subdirectories of the specified Android SDK folder until it either finds a JAR file which is not Javadoc or Source and copies it to the destination directory.
 If an AAR file is found the content is extracted to a folder of the same name at that location as described in the above answer and the JAR file copied afterwards with an appropriate name to the destination directory.